evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ## User Interface and Control

+The control interface for the Zeekr 7X Long Range AWD is primarily focused on screen interaction, with limited functionality available through physical buttons and stalks.
+This design may result in a less than ideal user experience and usability for some users.

 The Zeekr 7X Long Range AWD has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.

 Key screen details:

 - The  screen behind the steering wheel integrated into the dashboard is 13.0 inches large
-- The touch screen at the top of the center console is 15.0 inches large
+- The touch screen at the top of the center console is 16.0 inches large

 A head-up display is a standard system that projects speed and other important driver information onto the windshield.